 This centipede was recently on my deck at home in Maui.
 I measured it at five inches long and one inch wide.
+This is why is why you never leave clothes on the floor and always check your shoes before putting you feet inside.
+This sting packs a punch like a large hypodermic needle.
 Judging the size of its clinchers (back most appendages), I am lucky it was on the railing, not the floor.
 It’s venomous fangs are located under it’s head, out of view in this photo.

 The tropics support an abundance of life, and centipedes are no exception.
 Unlike other tropical critters, this creepy crawler is not native to Hawaii.
 Centipedes were introduced by foreigners, along with a myriad other insects including mosquitoes and house flies.
 And like other alien and introduced species with no natural predators, they thrive and grow big.